 East Suffolk County Council Homes

-Children's establishments run by East Suffolk County Council.
+Children's establishments run (at some time in their history) by East Suffolk County Council.

 - Suffolk Kerrison Reformatory School for Boys, Stoke Road, Thorndon, Eye